Skip to main content

 trigger: before-input

-Executes the hook commands before the Template generates files in the project.
+Runs the hook commands before the Template generates files in the project.

 trigger: before-render

-Executes the hook commands after the Template generates files in the project.
+Runs the hook commands after the Template generates files in the project.

 trigger: after-render

 Allows you to define a directory relative to the project root where commands will be executed.
-When not entered, commands will be executed in the project root.
+When not set, commands will be executed in the project root.
 In the working-dir field you can use Jinja expressions, for example:

 working-dir: "{{project_name}}/some/dir"